Skip To Main Content

 Grade Levels: Rising 9th graders through rising 12th graders

-10th through 12th graders can take this course for Biological Science credit and/or for credit repair or Environmental Science credit and/or credit repair.
-Students seeking a semester of Biological Science credit or credit repair need to take all four Biology classes.
-Students seeking a semester of Environmental Science credit or credit repair need to take all four Environmental Science classes.
+10th through 12th graders can take this course for Biology credit and/or for credit repair.
+Students seeking a semester of Biology credit or credit repair must take four total Biology classes.
 Rising 9th graders can take this course for enrichment, but will not earn credit.